October 12, 2018

 Bartram shared selected examples of the impact made by the Water Institute:

 - As the United Nations began a transition, in 2010, from its Millennium Development Goals (MDGs) to more ambitious Sustainable Development Goals (SDGs), the Water Institute identified seven important objectives necessary for strengthening the new goals.
-Because of their effective leadership in the field, researchers at the Institute were invited to join international working groups to offer expertise and advice.
+Institute researchers provided new research insights and were invited to join international working groups to offer expertise and advice.
 As a result, all seven objectives were achieved – the SDGs apply to all countries; they target safe water and sanitation in every household, school and health care facility; they demand that all communities treat wastewater; and they incorporate hygiene.

 - Institute researchers became the whistleblowers who showed that, in low- and middle-income countries, most health centers lack power, half have no water, one-third lack any toilet, and 40 percent have no soap for hand washing.
 Only 25 percent of those countries have any policy or plan for improvement.
 The Institute’s impact?
 The World Health Organization asked to publish the Institute’s report and added those findings to the organization’s own strategy.
 The U.N.
 Secretary General issued a global call to action, citing the work of Institute researchers – and governments, donors and nongovernmental organizations (NGOs) convened in Washington, D.C. to seek input from Institute researchers on ways to improve programs.